Canop/safecloset/README.md

 * This is a personal project
 * It hasn't been audited
 * It's not even finished anyway
+* The storage format is still expected to change in breaking ways

 SafeCloset comes with **absolutely** no guarantee.
 And I can do nothing for you if you lose the secrets you stored in SafeCloset.